Jordan Henderson bids farewell to Liverpool ahead of move to Al-Ettifaq

 The Brazil international is still awaiting the conclusion of the deal but that is expected to go through this week.

+“Good luck in Saudi Arabia Jordan, but you have lost the respect of so many people who valued you, and trusted you.”

+Liverpool’s own LGBT+ fans group Kop Outs were even more damning, saying: “Given choices he has recently made, Kop Outs doubt & question if Henderson was ever an actual ally.”

-Scotland international Jack Hendry’s arrival at Al-Ettifaq from Club Brugge has already been confirmed, while former Celtic forward Moussa Dembele appears set to join him.
+While Al-Ettifaq wait to confirm Henderson’s arrival they have signed Scotland international Jack Hendry’s from from Club Brugges and former Celtic forward Moussa Dembele.